Goncalves95/PP5-Predictive-Analytics/README.md

 Consider integrating interactive elements such as buttons or dropdowns for enhanced user interaction.
 Update visual content based on user feedback or additional project developments.

+### Project Hypothesis Page

+This page provides insights and validation for the hypotheses related to the Heritage Housing Ames project.
+It includes:

+- Hypothesis 1: The overall quality (OverallQual) of a property significantly impacts its sale price in Ames, Iowa.
+  - Validation: Confirmed.
+The feature importance analysis and correlation studies show a strong positive correlation between OverallQual and Sale Price.

+- Hypothesis 2: Properties with larger ground-level living areas (GrLivArea) tend to command higher sale prices in Ames, Iowa.
+  - Validation: Confirmed.
+Analysis reveals a strong positive correlation between GrLivArea and Sale Price, indicating larger living areas are associated with higher sale prices.

+- Hypothesis 3: The age of a property (YearBuilt) influences its sale price, with newer constructions generally commanding higher prices in Ames, Iowa.
+  - Validation: Confirmed.
+Trend analysis and regression models demonstrate that YearBuilt has a significant positive impact on Sale Price, with newer properties tending to have higher sale prices.

 ### Predict Price Page

 Content: